Home > Practices & Industries > Disability Access

 Website Accessibility

-Owing to the recent explosion of website accessibility litigation and threatened litigation, the Disability Access Practice Group has established a Website Accessibility Team whose members have collectively handled several dozens of these matters, often against the lawyers responsible for the highest volume of these matters.
+Owing to the ongoing growth of website accessibility litigation and threatened litigation, the Disability Access Practice Group has established a Website Accessibility Team whose members have collectively handled hundreds of these matters, often against the lawyers responsible for the highest volume of these matters.
 Hotels, retailers, schools, and entertainment companies have been the primary target of these lawsuits, but no industry whose business uses a website has been immune.
-Our lawyers are poised to help you assess your exposure, bring your website into compliance, and respond to opposing parties and their lawyers, who have turned this into a rapidly-expanding area of practice.
+Our lawyers are poised to help businesses assess exposure, bring their websites into compliance, and effectively respond to opposing parties and their lawyers.

 Litigation and Advocacy

+When potential claims are threatened despite compliance efforts, our national network of practice group attorneys, experienced in successfully litigating the full range of Title III and other disability access legal claims, can assist.
 As with most litigation, claims of accessibility violation are often presented in ways that allow resolution and remedy prior to the filing of a lawsuit.
 Our practice group attorneys have a practical understanding of threats made by customers, patrons, guests, or patients, and know how to help clients respond in ways that can often avoid litigation and reduce legal costs and accommodation retrofitting.
-When disputes turn into lawsuits or go to trial despite previous efforts to resolve them, our national network of practice group attorneys, experienced in successfully litigating the full range of Title III and other disability access legal claims, is available.
-Often, experts must be obtained to show compliance with laws and regulations, or to dispute claims of violation, so we have also established contact with leading experts in various disciplines.
-Our recent relevant litigation experience includes:
+Often, outside experts must be obtained to show compliance with laws and regulations, or to dispute claims of violation, and our attorneys have established contact with leading experts in various disciplines.

 Whatever the Title III needs a business faces, our team of experienced disability access lawyers across the country are available to help.